gdlyan/yc-playground/nocodb-pg-tf/02 Create Network/readme.md

 }
 ```
 ### Step 2.4.2 Create the `outputs.tf` file in the *project* folder
 This is to test that the export is working and the module outputs are visible in the main project.
 We only test on a sample outputs, not the entire set.
-Note that the values are read from `module.vpc_subnets` outputs, not from Yandex Provider.
+Note that the values are read from `module.vpc_subnets` outputs rather than directly from the resource.

 The content of the `outputs.tf` should be as follows:
 ```